home-assistant/home-assistant.io/source/_lovelace/logbook.markdown

 ### YAML

-This is for if you use YAML mode or just prefer to use YAML in the Code Editor in the UI
+This is for if you use YAML mode or prefer to use YAML in the Code Editor in the UI.

 {% configuration %}
 type: